 A bit of Johan, Marlene, my dad...

-Peter, and more of Johan.
+Peter, and more of Johan - journalists I met after Johan, then its editor, penned a story for Visi about my Brooklyn terrace (this became the kernel of an idea for my book).
 These two lovely men brought with them from their garden plot in Koringberg: a pot of their own bees' honey, four jars of olives, and several bottles of wine.
 In fact everyone brought wonderful goodies - better than a birthday.
 Late in the evening - and everyone only left well after 6pm, to my delight - I had some poached eggs on toast for an unnecessary supper, sprinkled with Lily's gift of hot red pepper, fresh from Istanbul.

 The fennel was tossed with raw sliced lemon as well as salt-preserved lemon rind.